hexojs/hexo-renderer-markdown-it/README.md

 ## Requests and bug reports
 If you have any feature requests or bugs to report, [you're welcome to file an issue](https://github.com/celsomiranda/hexo-renderer-markdown-it/issues).

-## Changelog
-### 3.3.1
-- Fixed a bug with Anchors using `hexo-server`

-### 3.3.0
-- Modified the ID collisions feature (reading the number of times the header repeats itself)
-- Added option `collisionSuffix` which allows a suffix to be passed after the heading ID slug.

-### 3.2.1
-- Bugfixes

 [CommonMark]: http://commonmark.org/
 [Markdown]: http://daringfireball.net/projects/markdown/